ENBell/best-practices/DMP-Forms.md

 -----
 Submission Process:

-Forms are submitted and saved to a database.
+Forms are submitted and saved to a database (action='/form/capture').
 Forms with the truthy field values *faasub_send_to_sfdc* or *faasub_send_to_elq* are submitted to SalesForce or Eloqua, respectively.
 And various forms are being sent directly to Eloqua.

 SalesForce is used as our main CMS.
 SalesForce can send data to Eloqua.